What is Multi-factor Authentication?

-When using a device that is off campus - this includes on the eduroam network - you will be required to use MFA when logging into Office365 services, such as the Outlook (client and web), SharePoint Online and OneDrive for Business.
+When using a device that is off campus - this includes on the eduroam network - you will be required to use MFA when logging into Microsoft 365 services (previously known as Office 365), such as Outlook (desktop client and web app), SharePoint Online and OneDrive for Business.

 Setting up Multi-factor Authentication

 Multi-factor Authentication is fast becoming essential to secure cloud-based services.
 For this reason, you are required to set up MFA on your University Microsoft 365 account.

 We recommend you set up two or more of these authentication methods:

 - Use the Microsoft Authenticator app on a mobile device (recommended)

 Consult the user guide that corresponds to the authentication method that you want to use.